Child Custody Lawyers in San Diego: Experienced, Compassionate Legal Counsel

-When it comes to resolving difficult child custody disputes, our child custody attorneys have decades of combined expertise.
+When it comes to resolving difficult child custody disputes, our San Diego child custody attorneys have decades of combined expertise.
 We guide our clients through challenging issues and strive to get the best possible solution for all parties involved.

 Legal Counsel for Custody and Child Sharing Cases in California

-Perhaps the most frequently litigated issues in a family law matter are child custody and child sharing.
+Perhaps the most frequently litigated issues in a family law matters are child custody and child sharing.
 Each family law action is unique as far as the issues that are relevant to child custody and child sharing.
 It is the policy of the State of California for both parents to have frequent and ongoing contact with the minor children.
 The goal of the Court is to make custody and child sharing determinations that are in the “best interests” of the children.

-There is no issue in family law that is as emotion charged as child custody.
+There is no issue in family law that is as emotionally charged as child custody.
 Although California has “no fault” divorce, it is common for one parent or the other to use the child sharing issues as a vehicle to provide negative information to the Court about the other parent that would otherwise be inadmissible.

 Pre-Hearing Mediation for Child Sharing Cases

-In California, before appearing in court, both parents are required to participate in pre-hearing mediation with Family Court Services.
+In California, before appearing in court, both parents are required to participate in pre-hearing legal mediation with Family Court Services.
 Attorneys are not permitted at this mediation.
 In San Diego County, if the parties are unable to reach an agreement through the court mediator, the mediator will provide a report and recommendations to the Court.

 Our San Diego custody attorneys at the Law Offices of Beatrice L. Snider, APC believe that it is essential for our clients to be well prepared for the Family Court Services appointment.
 This preparation can include meeting with outside experts to which we refer the client.